Jahanzaib

 Built for the people who already know what is broken.

 I would rather lose a deal than take on a project that is not a fit.
-Honest fit signals below so you can self-qualify before booking a call.
+Honest fit signals below so you can decide before we even get on a call.

-• Teams that hired a consultant or agency and inherited an agent nobody understands anymore
+• Teams that hired a consultant or agency and inherited a tool nobody understands anymore.

-• Companies running an agent in production that is too expensive, too slow, or too unreliable
+• Companies running an AI tool that is too expensive, too slow, or too unreliable.

 Not a fit if

-• Agents owned by another team that will not give read-only access to code and logs
+• Tools owned by a vendor who will not give you read-only access to code and logs.

 What is in the box?

-Written report with prioritized findings, severity, and estimated fix effort
+A written report with prioritized fixes, severity, and effort estimates

 How does the build actually run?

 I do not disappear and surface with a demo.
-You see daily progress.
+You see progress every day.
 You sign off at each phase.
 If something is wrong, we catch it before it ships.

 1

-You give me access to the code, the prompts, the infrastructure, and recent logs.
+You give me access to the code, prompts, infrastructure, and recent logs.
 I read everything before I form an opinion.

 2

-I run the agent against my own test set.
-Measure cost per call, p50/p95 latency, hallucination rate, error rate.
-Trace the worst failures end-to-end.
+I run the tool against my own test cases.
+Measure cost per request, speed, hallucination rate, error rate.
+Trace the worst failures end to end.

 3